eternalearth888/School/fall2013/csci442/NOTES.md

 – virtual address spaces can be much larger than real address space – VM overallocates memory to increase the degree of multiprogramming – Q.2.18 VM addressing:
-⇤ virtual or logical address =
+⇤ virtual or logical address = address the CPU reads during execution; CPU uses it for VM, and translates it into a page and an offset and translates it into a physical address
 ⇤ real or physical address =
 • Activities associated with memory management:
 – tracking which parts of memory are being used and by which processes